Complete Guide to 3BHK Flat Interior Design Ideas

 The budget varies based on materials and customisation.
 A basic setup costs ₹8-12 lakhs, mid-range designs range from ₹12-18 lakhs, and luxury interiors can exceed ₹20 lakhs.

-While DIY is possible, hiring a designer ensures better spaceutilisationn, cohesive aesthetics, and professional execution, saving time and reducing costly mistakes.
+While DIY is possible, hiring a designer ensures better space utilisation, cohesive designs, and professional execution, saving time and reducing costly mistakes.

 Similar Topic